abunchofnerds-25/ccollections/README.md

 }
 ```

-### Real-World Use Case: Parallel API Fan-Out
+### Real-World Use Case: Checking If Your Favorite Websites Are Up

-A gateway handler fans out a single inbound request to three upstream services concurrently on a shared `chttpcli`.
-Each worker thread acquires a separate pool slot so the calls execute in parallel.
+A small "is it down?" utility checks whether a handful of favorite websites are currently reachable, all at once instead of one after another, on a shared `chttpcli`.
+Each worker thread acquires a separate pool slot so the checks execute in parallel.
 The pool capacity acts as the concurrency cap:

 ```c
 typedef struct {